p4lang/p4runtime/docs/v1/p4runtime-id-notes.md

 + `ValueSet` - prefix 0x03

-## Numeric ids that are unique within a restricted scope witin a P4Info message
+## Numeric ids that are unique within a restricted scope of a P4Info message

 The next group of id values below are in the `p4info.proto` file, but not inside of `Preamble` messages.
 The ids are unique, but only